Paul Cebar Tomorrow Sound

 A six-song EP, “I Can’t Dance For You,” followed in the spring of ’96 and was superseded by “The Get-Go,” a full-length recording released in the fall of ’97.
 Radio support was more sporadic, though the fan corps kept growing.
 But halfway through ’98, Don’t’s distributor declared bankruptcy and its inventory was impounded.
 With its merchandise out of reach, Don’t found it increasingly difficult and ultimately impossible to carry on.

 The peripatetic pageant continues unabated with renewed focus on “the song ” in the context of the increasingly forceful rhythmic exploration that is at the heart of Cebar’s quest.
-Stripping back to 5 pieces has opened up space for the understated command of Bob Jennings’ keyboard and saxophonic thinking.
-Field Marshall Cebar’s pithy guitar musing comes to the fore.
+Stripping back to 4 pieces has opened up space for the understated command of Bob Jennings’ keyboard and saxophonic thinking.
+Field Marshall Cebar’s pithy guitar musing comes to the fore building upon the muscular rhythmic lattice laid by Reggie and Mike.
 With an ever-deepening appreciation for the funk and the polyglot rhythmic conception that is their trademark, Paul Cebar Tomorrow Sound said More!
 More!
 More! in 2004.
 Way to thrive in 2005!
 Dipped their wicks in 2006, Partied like ’11 in 2007, and have their wild heads on straight in 2008.
 Fine fine Fine into 2009! funked it again and again and again and again in ’10, made like 2107 in ’11, and have packed up the worry they shelved in ’12, incorporated the added vim they were flirtin’ with in ’13 and are full-on sportin’ A-team in ’18

 Presently spreading the word with their gangling, headlong and insouciant record,”FINE RUDE THING”, Paul Cebar Tomorrow Sound want and need you to come on out and help them get down.